-The Ecological Farmers Association of Ontario (EFAO) came about in 1979 because a Huron County farmer named Thomas Herbert “Herb” Eldridge wanted to share knowledge about ecological farming methods with other farmers.
+The Ecological Farmers Association of Ontario (EFAO) came about in 1979 because a Huron County farmer named Thomas Herbert “Herb” Eldridge wanted to share knowledge about ecological farming methods with other farmers (continued below).

 While the local farm community scoffed at farming without chemicals, a few like-minded growers, notably Alvin Filsinger of Ayton, Ontario, served as a catalyst for this fledgling community.
 Filsinger connected Eldridge with a small informal network of ecological growers, and by 1978 there were 20 names on his list – enough to start a group.
 In early 1979 Eldridge organized the group’s charter meeting at the Linwood Community Centre, where he and soil specialist Joe Smillie talked about soil and crop rotations.
 There was no agenda, no program, no minute keeper, and people brought bagged lunches.